Frequently Asked Questions

 Price varies according to the size, and each retailer is free to set their own pricing.
 Please see individual websites for more information.

 We recommend at least four hours of sun – or filtered light all day – for the best looking plants.
-While they probably won’t die in more shade, the plant will grow with a sparse, open habit that doesn’t provide the privacy or coverage that Full Speed A Hedge ‘American Pillar’ arborvitae is known for.
+While they probably won’t die in more shade, the plant will grow with a sparse, open habit that doesn’t provide maximum privacy or coverage.

 Yes, it’s true – deer do devour arborvitae, especially Eastern arborvitae, Thuja occidentalis.
 As a hybrid selection, Full Speed A Hedge ‘American Pillar’ does have better deer resistance than other arborvitae, but if deer are frequent visitors to your yard, plants should be protected with fence, netting, or a repellent, particularly when they are young and in winter and early spring when other food sources are scarce.